Ulez expansion sees cameras destroyed and police scuffle with protesters

 The chaotic first day of London mayor Sadiq Khan’s ultra-low emission zone (Ulez) scheme expansion saw furious protests outside No 10 and traffic cameras smashed or vandalised with spray paint.

-The Crown Prince of Kuwait had his visit to meet Rishi Sunak partially disrupted by opponents of the charge on motorists using high-polluting vehicles, who staged an angry demonstration outside Downing Street.
+The Crown Prince of Kuwait had his trip to meet Rishi Sunak partially disrupted by opponents of the charge on motorists using high-polluting vehicles, who staged an angry demonstration outside Downing Street.

 Police were forced to restrain some anti-Ulez activists as tempers flared in scuffles on Whitehall.
 Some campaigners chanted “get Khan out” and held up mocked-up car registration plates bearing the slogan.

-More than a dozen cameras accross Bromley, south London, were vandalised as the expansion came into force on Tuesday.
-Some were spray painted red, while others were smashed or had the wires cut.
-Only two of 16 cameras on the stretch of A224 escaped untouched.
+More than a dozen cameras across Bromley, south London, were vandalised as the expansion came into force on Tuesday.
+Some were spray-painted red, while others were smashed or had their wires cut.
+Only two of 16 cameras on one stretch of the A224 escaped untouched.

-Mr Khan remained defiant despite the backlash – arguing that expanding the £12.50 daily fee on high-polluting vehicles to outer London boroughs was “difficult” but “vital” to save lives.
+Mr Khan remained defiant despite the backlash – arguing that expanding the £12.50 daily fee for high-polluting vehicles to outer London boroughs was “difficult” but “vital” to save lives.

 But the plan was hit by an early snag when the Transport for London (TfL) website where drivers can check if they have to pay the charge crashed.
 Motorists were told on Tuesday morning that the site was experiencing “technical difficulties”.